studentutu/NinjaFootIkRig/README.md

 Project includes all of the Ninja rig from Unity Ninja rig demo (workshop)

-Foot ik is physics based:
+Foot ik is physics based UnityJam/Assets/0_App/Runtime/Kinematics/IK_FootSolver.cs :
  - baked AnchoredPoints into animations
  - Rig Foot IK constaints and create IK Targets
  - use IK target with Rigidbidy and collider + SpringJoint